chriseugenerodriguez/glow-menu/wp-content/plugins/woocommerce-max-quantity/readme.txt

 == Changelog ==

+= 1.6 =
+* Fixed - Can no longer use WC's name in plugin.

+= 1.5.2 =
+* Fixed - Fixed a bug that was ignoring the max on some Variable Products.

+= 1.5.1 =
+* Fixed - Honor the "Sold individually" setting above the universal max limit.

+= 1.5 =
+* New - Added filters to the error message strings.
+* Fixed - The max was not being enforced the input field for Variable products.
+* Fixed - The max now works even when backorders are enabled.

 = 1.4.3 =
 * Fixed - The max limit also works on Variable Products, as long as backorders are not enabled.